A time-like window into tensionless worldsheets: Preliminaries: a quick tour to the basics

 Note that here the $\eta=$ constant straight lines are timelike, and therefore, any motion of an object must follow these trajectories.
 Use of (\ref{I5}) yields,

 So these trajectories can be described by the above relation, where on the right-hand side, only $\xi$ is changing along the path of a moving object.
 Moreover, in the F sector, as the object moves along these trajectories, the space increases.
-Therefore the trajectories can be related to the expansion of space.
+Therefore, the trajectories can be related to the expansion of space.
 The P sector corresponds to the reverse one, i.e., contraction of space.
-In fact, this Kasner expanding sector has a close resemblance with the Milne universe.
-It is specifically an open universe with nonzero spatial curvature and vanishing spacetime curvature and represents an expanding Universe.
-For a specific choice of coordinates that covers a part of the Milne Universe, the metric is identical to that for the Kasner region \cite{book:Birrell,mukhanov2005physical}.
-On the other hand the black hole interior geometry in Kruskal coordinates bears considerable similarity with Kasner, except the presence of singularity.
-Therefore, understanding physics in the Kasner universe must illuminate both the cosmology and black hole sides.
+Moreover, the black hole interior geometry in Kruskal coordinates bears considerable similarity with F and P sectors, except the presence of singularity.
+Therefore, understanding physics in the F-P sectors illuminate both the Milne and black hole sides.